disqus/pgshovel/README.rst

 pgshovel-relay
 ~~~~~~~~~~~~~~

-It's is highly recommended to use Raven_ to report application warnings and
+It is highly recommended to use Raven_ to report application warnings and
 errors to a Sentry_ installation by providing a custom `logging configuration
 file`_ in your pgshovel `Configuration`_ file.